Business Intelligence

 Actions menu

 Shows a menu of actionable options tailored to the selected BI server component type.
 You can perform tasks such as copying the component path (hierarchy) to reference the asset’s location or switching to a Galaxy view to visualize the data alternately.
-For more information, see Business Intelligence (BI) components Galaxy view.
+For more information, see Business Intelligence (BI) Galaxy view.

 3